Yours3lf/rpi-vk-driver/README.md

 - multiple color attachments
 - HDR render targets and textures (lack of kernel support for 64bpp render target)
 - ETC textures (lack of kernel support for 64bpp render target)
+- timing blocks for profiling (kernel supports interrupts, but data needs to be routed to userspace)

 ### What additional features will this driver support?
 - I already added support (to be polished) to load shader assembly.
 This will enable devs to optimise shaders to the last cycle.